 The OnePlus 3 and OnePlus 3T are two of the best budget smartphones on the market.
-Delivering a flagship experience at a wallet friendly price.
+Delivering a flagship experience at a wallet-friendly price.
 However, they aren’t perfect.
 Here we’ll be going over some common OnePlus 3 problems and how to fix them.
-In addition to some changes made with the Android 7.0 Nougat release.
+Along with information regarding the OnePlus Android 8 Oreo update.

 Read: 12 Best OnePlus 3T Cases

-Now that you’ve enjoyed the phone for a few months, you may be running into a few frustrating problems.
+Even with all the monthly software updates, some are still experiencing issues.
 Luckily, none of these are deal-breakers or anything catastrophic.
 Instead, there are some lingering problems we need to fix.
 With that in mind, here are some problems we’ve found and how to fix them.

 While many owners are having a great experience without problems, that isn’t the case for all.
-A quick web search finds complaints at the OnePlus forums, over at Reddit, and many other locations.
-Most of the problems are easy fixes, but some will require a software update from the company themselves.
+A quick web search finds complaints on the OnePlus forums, over at Reddit, and many other locations.
+Most of the problems are easy fixes, while others need a software update from the company.

 Without further delay, these are some of the bigger problems we see the most and potential fixes for owners.

 A complaint we see the most stems from notifications not coming through.
 Whether these are push notifications, or just in general.
-Users state they don’t see any notifications at all, or they only appear when the app is opened.
+Users state they don’t see any notifications at all, or they only work when an app is in use.
 Like Facebook or Gmail.
-Obviously this is a big problem.
+Obviously, this is a big problem.

 For one, check the “notification slider” on the side of the phone.
 Just like the iPhone, it toggles notifications on, priority only, or off.
 Many don’t know about this for whatever reason.
 You may have accidentally turned them off.
 All the way down has all notifications turned on.

-Also try heading into Settings > Sounds & Notifications > App Notifications and make sure they’re all turned on.
-Alternatively make sure none have been added to the Do-Not-Disturb controls.
+Also, try heading into Settings > Sounds & Notifications > App Notifications and make sure they’re all turned on.
+Alternatively, make sure you didn’t add apps to the Do-Not-Disturb list.
 Last but not least try downloading an app like Push Notification Fixer and see if that helps.

 Won’t Accept Updates

-For whatever reason we’ve seen a lot of complaints about users unable to accept or download updates.
-Whether those are small bug fixers, or the latest Android 7.0 Nougat release.
-This is a small problem that happen way too often, and easy to fix.
+For whatever reason, we’ve seen a lot of complaints about users unable to accept or download updates.
+Whether those are small bug fixes or the latest Android 7.1.1 Nougat release.
+This is a small problem that happens way too often, but it’s easy to fix.

 As silly as it sounds, a simple device reboot almost always fixes this.
 Push and hold the power button and turn the phone off and back on, or select restart.
 Once it’s done and back up and running try the update again.
 Owners can also go to the OnePlus support pages to manually download and install updates.